IRFM/IMASViz/doc/source/manual/other_GUI_features.rst

 To delete any of the plot windows, first right-click on any signal node.
-From the shown pop-up menu, select the command :guilabel:`Delete` and select the plot window you wish to delete pr delete all plot windows of certain type (:guilabel:`Figure` etc.).
+From the shown pop-up menu, select the command :guilabel:`Delete` and select the plot window you wish to delete or delete all plot windows of certain type (:guilabel:`Figure`, :guilabel:`Table Plot View` etc.).

 .. warning::
    The plot window will be deleted permanently.